Dark photon pair production via off-shell dark Higgs at FASER: Expected Number of Dark Photon Decay at FASER

 where $\alpha_{\mathrm{em}}$ is the fine structure constant and $V_{tb},~V_{ts}$ are the Cabibbo-Kobayashi-Maskawa matrix element \cite{Cabibbo:1963yz, Kobayashi:1973fv, Workman:2022ynf}.
 The masses of top, bottom quark and $W$ boson are denoted as $m_t$, $m_b$ and $m_W$, respectively.

 Using the effective Lagrangian eq.~\eqref{eq:effective-lag} and the gauge-scalar interaction, the decay amplitude of the process \eqref{eq:b-decay} can be given by

 where four momentum assignment to each particle is shown in figure~\ref{fig:B-meson-decay} and $s_{23} \equiv (p_2+p_3)^2$.
 The Dirac spinor with four momentum $p$ is denoted by $u(p)$, and similarly the polarization vector of dark photon is $\epsilon_i^\mu(p),(i=1,2)$, respectively.
 In the propagator of the dark Higgs boson, $\Pi(s_{23})$ represents the sum of one-particle irreducible amplitudes for two-point function of $\phi$.
 When the propagator has narrow peak around $m_\phi$, the imaginary part can be given by $m_\phi \Gamma(m_\phi^2)$.
 However, in our case, the imaginary part can be comparable to $m_\phi$ due to the decay of $\phi \to A'A'$, in which the longitudinal polarization enhances the amplitude.
 Thus, the $s_{23}$ dependence of $\Pi$ should be kept.
-In order to do it, we replace the imaginary part with $\sqrt{s_{23}}~ \Gamma_\phi(s_{23})$.
+In order to evaluate the imaginary part numerically, we replace it with $\sqrt{s_{23}}~ \Gamma_\phi(s_{23})$.

 The differential decay width with respect to $s_{23}$ is given by